What is Python GIL?

 3

-• One is the parameter of the getrefcount function.
+- One is the parameter of getrefcount function.

 How to Solve the Memory Management Insecurity Issue?

 To avoid race conditions, the simplest and most effective method is to add a mutual exclusion lock.
-However, if you lock every object, it may cause another problem: deadlocks, and frequent acquisition and release can reduce performance.
+However, if a mutex is added to every object, it may cause another problem: deadlocks, and frequent acquisition and release can reduce performance.

 Therefore, the simplest and most effective solution is to add an interpreter lock.
 Threads must acquire the interpreter lock before executing any bytecode, which avoids deadlocks and has minimal performance impact.
 At that time, CPUs were single-core, and this GIL design was simple and did not affect performance, so it has been used until today.
 The main reason for the existence of GIL is because Python's memory management is not thread-safe, which is the primary cause of GIL's creation and persistence.